THE PLATFORM

 First, she casts two unlikely characters in leading roles: Poppy and Alex.
 They are completely different from each other (a common romantic trope), but she highlights their differences with concrete details.
 These details are a second aspect she does well.

-Emily Henry’s characters feel human, relatable, and even whimsical, yet she puts them both on a one week timeframe.
+Emily Henry’s characters feel human, relatable, and even whimsical, yet she puts them both on a one-week timeframe.
 The clock is ticking, and readers have to keep turning pages.
 This added tension sets her book apart.

 John Green’s instant bestseller, The Fault In Our Stars, went on to sell over 23 million copies worldwide.
-Despite incredibly tragic circumstances, both of Green’s main characters share a comedic optimism that remind readers of the importance of hope.
+Despite incredibly tragic circumstances, both of Green’s main characters share a comedic optimism that reminds readers of the importance of hope.

 Francine Rivers is best known for her romance novel, Redeeming Love, although she has written many other books as well.
 Redeeming Love was originally published in 1991, but became so beloved by readers that it was made into a feature film in 2022.